• Skip to primary navigation

 Plan meals you love.

-I think saving money on groceries has often been confused with deprivation and therefore eating cheap hot dogs and boxed mac and cheese.
+I think saving money on groceries has often been confused with deprivation and therefore eating only cheap hot dogs and boxed mac and cheese.
 Unless you really love those foods, don’t go there.

 You’ll be more likely to stick to your meal plan and save money if you plan meals that you know you and your family enjoy.
 It’s not a deal if it goes in the trash.